Case Study 1

 Location – Historic house, London

-Description – Heavy metal pollution of rain water used for irrigation of kitchen garden
+Description – Heavy metal pollution of rain water used for irrigation of a kitchen garden

 Case Study 5